flubzie/ephemeral/README.md

 # Ephemeral

+I want to write more, but hate the idea of people reading what I write (for now).
+So I built ephemeral.

 A beautiful, minimalist writing pad where your words disappear when you leave.
 Write freely, leave no trace.

 ## Features